 Yes, playgrounds are allowed so long as they are outdoors.
 Indoor playgrounds and indoor amusement centers (such as bounce houses and ball pits) are still required to stay closed.
 But outdoor playgrounds can be open, and you can take your kids to play there.
 Adults who can safely wear face coverings and children (other than very young children) must wear face coverings at the playground, and children should be guided in rigorous hand hygiene before and after playing on playground equipment.
 Adults must also maintain 6-foot social distancing from people from different households.

 The State has confirmed that gymnastics facilities, karate studios, dance studios, and other indoor gyms and fitness facilities serving children must follow the State’s rules for gyms and fitness facilities, “regardless of the age they are servicing.”
-Accordingly, these facilities may provide indoor classes and camps to children, but only if they limit their capacity to 10% of normal (or to the capacity allowed by the County’s Risk Reduction Order, whichever is stricter).
+Accordingly, these facilities may provide indoor classes and camps to children, but only if they limit their capacity to 25%.

 Back to Top ▲